Content Index

 This adds a real layer of security to the chat, something that many guides omit.

-Control who sees what messages
+Control who sees which messages

 In the chat view: